shravya-R/Synthetic-Safeguards-in-LLMs/README.md

-## Description of Files Shared
+## Description of Files

 - **dataset_clean.ipynb :**  Python notebook to preprocess Gretel.ai's financial documents dataset.
-- **crewai_data_synthesis.ipynb :** Python notebook to generate synthetic dataste using crew AI.
+- **crewai_data_synthesis.ipynb :** Python notebook to generate a synthetic dataset using crew AI.
-- **instruction_dataset_generation.py :** Prompt engineering code to generate instruction dataset for training the model
+- **instruction_dataset_generation.py :** Prompt engineering code to generate the instruction dataset for training the model
 - **model_training.ipynb :** Training LLaMA 3.2 1B model on the instruction dataset generated using unsloth
-- **QnA_dataset_generation.ipynb :** Prompt engineering code to generate generic and PII-specific QnA dataset.
+- **QnA_dataset_generation.ipynb :** Prompt engineering code to generate a generic and PII-specific QnA dataset.
-- **dataset_similarity.ipynb :**  Python code to evaluate similarity between original and synthetic dataset
+- **dataset_similarity.ipynb :**  Python code to evaluate similarity between the original and synthetic dataset
 - **model_evaluations.ipynb :**  Evaluating the model performance on the QA dataset

 ## Team Members